pytorch/tutorials/beginner_source/Pretraining_Vgg_from_scratch.rst

             res.append(correct_k)
         return res

-..
-GENERATED FROM PYTHON SOURCE LINES 423-426

 Next, we initiate the model and loss function, optimizer and schedulers.
 In the VGG model, they use a softmax output, Momentum Optimizer, and scheduling based on accuracy.

-..
-GENERATED FROM PYTHON SOURCE LINES 426-434

 .. code-block:: default